rfjakob/cshatag/README.md

             <timechange>  only mtime has changed, checksum stayed the same
             <corrupt>     mtime stayed the same but checksum changed

+       When a file is considered <corrupt>, the stored checksum is only updated if "-fix" is passed.
+For all other  statuses  except  <ok>,  the  stored checksum is always updated.

        cshatag  aims  to be format-compatible with shatag and uses the same ex‐ tended attributes (see the COMPATIBILITY section).

        cshatag was written in C in 2012 and has been rewritten in Go in 2019.

 OPTIONS
+       -cpuprofile save cpu profile to specified file.
+This is useful for diagnosing performance issues.
        -dry-run    don't make any changes
-       -j          number of threads.
+       -fix        fix the stored sha256 on corrupt files -j          number of threads.
 Values <= 0 means auto (https://pkg.go.dev/github.com/charlievieth/fastwalk#De‐
        faultNumWorkers).
-       -recursive  recursively process the contents of directories -remove     remove cshatag's xattrs from FILE
-       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -fix        fix the stored sha256 on corrupt files
+       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -recursive  recursively process the contents of directories -remove     remove cshatag's xattrs from FILE

 EXAMPLES
        Check all regular files in the file tree below the current  working  di‐